trendev/nft-meta/README.md

 # nft-meta

-A Rust CLI to fetch on-chain NFT metadata from Solana — fully decoded, no truncation.
+A Rust CLI that **reads** on-chain NFT metadata from the [Metaplex Token Metadata](https://developers.metaplex.com/token-metadata) program on Solana.

+> **This tool is a read-only inspector.** It does not mint, update, or manage NFTs.
+> The NFTs it reads are created and owned by third parties through the Metaplex standard — `nft-meta` simply decodes and displays their on-chain metadata.

 ## Install